-The generous donation of human bodies and tissues to the Human Body Donor Program enables critically important teaching and research activities to occur at Queen’s University.
-Without this important gift, our education of future health-care professionals would be much less rich.
-Thus even after the death of a loved one, many donors and their families are making a very personal and special contribution to the progress of medical science, and to the training of professionals in health-related disciplines.
+The generous donation of human bodies and tissues to the Human Body Donor Program enables critically important health sciences education and research activities to occur at Queen’s University.
+Without this important gift, our education of future health-care professionals and researchers would be much less rich.
+Thus, even after the death of a loved one, many donors and their families are making a very personal and special contribution to the progress of medical science, and to the training of professionals in health-related disciplines.

-If you are thinking about donating your body to Queen’s University, this brochure outlines the procedures involved.
+If you are thinking about donating your body to Queen’s University, this webpage outlines the procedures involved.
 A great deal of coordination is necessary at the time of death involving many people – the family or executor, clergy, physician, the Human Body Donor Program in the Department of Biomedical and Molecular Sciences, Queen’s University, and others.
-The process can be simplified if your intention to donate your body has been recorded and some simple paper work completed.
+The process can be simplified if your intention to donate your body has been recorded and some simple paperwork completed.

 Procedures for Donation of a Body